VA Cash-Out Eligibility Guidelines On VA Loans

 - Borrowers can qualify for Cash-Out Refinance if the Loan To Value is not greater than 90% of the value of the home: Proceeds can then be used for any purposes

-- Borrowers can qualify for cash-out refinance if they are going from adjustable rate mortgages to 15 year and/or 30 year fixed rate mortgages
+- Borrowers can qualify for cash-out refinance if they are going from adjustable-rate mortgages to 15 years and/or 30 year fixed rate mortgages

-Qualifying For VA Home Loans With A Direct Lender With No Overlays
+Qualifying For VA Home Loans With A Mortgage Company With No Lender Overlays

-Borrowers who need a five-star national direct lender with no overlays on VA Mortgages, please contact us at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
+Borrowers who need a five-star national direct lender with no overlays on VA Mortgages, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected]